Bonanza 2024: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 It’s difficult to avoid competing with yourself if you run ad campaigns using several self-serve DSPs.
 These platforms might have the same SSPs among their traffic sources.

 It means each of your DSPs can potentially bid on the same impression sold by one of their common SSP partners.
-But if you use your own DSP platform connected directly to a chosen list of SSPs, you won’t experience bidding conflicts.
+But if you use your own white-label DSP platform connected directly to a chosen list of SSPs, you won’t experience bidding conflicts.

 The final price for an ad impression depends on three parameters: the publishers’ price floor, the highest bids of competing advertisers, and the type of RTB auction.